dieguit/DeliverGames-Admin/README.md

-# DeliverGames-Admin
+# DeliverGames-admin
-Administration tool for Deliver Games
+Administration tool for Deliver Games.
+It will provide an environment for the API (with database), server and dashboard app.

-## To run:
+## To run / develop:
 Check for docker and docker-compose
 ```{r, engine='bash', count_lines}
 $ docker -v